-- C. Prior to scheduling the public hearing, the applicant shall submit a drainage plan prepared by the project Civil Engineer, presented on an accurate topographic base, for review and approval by the Department of Public Works drainage staff, the project geotechnical engineer and the County Geologist.
-The plan shall meet the requirements of the County Geologist and Department of Public Works, specifically: show control of all drainage and the drainage path through the outlet point onto the beach; detail pipes, inlets and outlets; show control of drainage originating upslope, indicate five foot drainage easement on both side property lines to accommodate drainage originating upslope, and calculations and sizing for all pipes. - D In order to avoid impacts from flooding and wave run up, prior to public hearing applicant shall revise the plans to clearly indicate that the elevation of the bottom of the lowest structural member of the lowest finished floor is above 21 feet MSL and that enclosed areas below that level are designed to "breakaway" under pressure, pursuant to FEMA regulations. - E In order to minimize impacts from accelerated erosion, winter grading shall not be approved.
+- 7. Plans showing side windows shall indicate maximum size of 14 inches by 18 inches unless the windows are supported by structural steel. - 8.
+Landscape plans shall indicate that the slope will not be irrigated once plantings are established. - C. Prior to scheduling the public hearing, the applicant shall submit a drainage plan prepared by the project Civil Engineer, presenled on an accurate topographic base, for review and approval by the Department of Public Works drainage staff, the project geotechnical engineer and the County Geologist.
+The plan shall meet the requirements of the County Geologist and Department of Public Works, specifically: show control of all drainage and the drainage path through the outlet point onto the beach; detail pipes, inlets and outlets; show control of drainage originating upslope, indicate five foot drainage easement on both side properly lines to accommodate drainage originating upslope, and calculations and sizing for all pipes. - D. In order to avoid impacts from flooding and wave run up, prior to public hearing applicant shall revise the plans to clearly indicate that the elevation of the bottom of the lowest structural member of the lowest finished floor is above 21 feet MSL and that enclosed areas below that level are designed to "breakaway" under pressure, pursuant to FEMA regulations. - E. in order to minimize impacts from accelerated erosion, winter grading shall not be approved.
 In addition, prior to issuing building or grading permits the applicant shall submit a detailed erosion control plan for review and approval of Environmental Planning Staff.
-Plans shall indicate that the destination of excess fill is either the municipal landfill or a receiving site with valid permit. - F To mitigate the visual impacts of the new home to the public beach the applicant shall revise the plans to indicate that exterior colors of the structure shall be earth tones in the brown-green range, trim and accent colors shall be subdued, and exterior materials shall be chosen to blend with the colors and form of the coastal bluff.
+Plans shall indicate that the destination of excess fill is either the municipal landfill or a receiving site with valid permit. - F. To mitigate the visual impacts of the new home to the public beach the applicant shall revise the plans to indicate that exterior colors of the structure shall be earth tones in the brown-green range, trim and accent colors shall be subdued, and exterior materials shall be chosen lo blend with the colors and form of the coastal bluff.